dvanderelst/GradStats/StatisticalTechniques/Exercises.md

 Exercises
 ================
 Dieter
-Last Updated: 10, November, 2022 at 09:46
+Last Updated: 10, November, 2022 at 09:54

--   <a href="#part-1-regression-anova-and-model-comparision"
+-   <a href="#part-1-regression-anova-and-model-comparison"
-    id="toc-part-1-regression-anova-and-model-comparision">PART 1:
+    id="toc-part-1-regression-anova-and-model-comparison">PART 1:
-    regression, anova, and model comparision</a>
+    regression, anova, and model comparison</a>
     -   <a href="#oysters" id="toc-oysters">Oysters</a>
     -   <a href="#heart-rate" id="toc-heart-rate">Heart rate</a>
         -   <a href="#questions" id="toc-questions">Questions</a>
         -   <a href="#examples" id="toc-examples">Examples</a>
     -   <a href="#home-prices" id="toc-home-prices">Home prices</a>
+        -   <a href="#questions-1" id="toc-questions-1">Questions</a>
         -   <a href="#examples-1" id="toc-examples-1">Examples</a>
     -   <a href="#cars" id="toc-cars">Cars</a>